JianHZhou/Intrinsically-Disordered-Proteins-Alternative-Splicing-Post-translational-Modifications/README.md

 # Intrinsically-Disordered-Proteins-Alternative-Splicing-Post-translational-Modifications

-Intrinsically Disordered Proteins(IDPs) Link Alternative Splicing (AS) and Post-translational Modifications (PTMs) to Complex Cell Signaling and Regulation
+Title: Intrinsically Disordered Proteins(IDPs) Link Alternative Splicing (AS) and Post-translational Modifications (PTMs) to Complex Cell Signaling and Regulation.

 This project is to investigate the funcitonal role of intrinsically disordered proteins or regions in human signaling and regulatory proteins, such as G protein-coupled receptors (GPCRs),transcription factors(TFs), Src family kinases(SFKs), and many others.